matthew-robertson/Useful_things/I Learned Something Today/Games.md

 # Physical Games
 1. The Floor Is Lava is a [weird](http://www.hollygramazio.net/blog/2020/4/1/the-floor-the-floor) cultural game.
 Lots of people play it as what you call "Grounders".
 1. [Grounders](http://wiki.scouts.ca/en/Grounders) is apparently a game known to Scouts Canada.
 Who'd have guessed.
-1. Only 72.28% of [survey respondants](http://www.hollygramazio.net/blog/2020/4/1/the-floor-the-floor) played the game with the floor being lava.
+1. Only 72.28% of [survey respondents](http://www.hollygramazio.net/blog/2020/4/1/the-floor-the-floor) played the game with the floor being lava.
 Water type things get up to 11%, and somehow "No particular reason" got 7%.
 1. Unsurprisingly, floor danger is regional.
 Places where lava is a real concern (like Hawai'i), seem to shy away from using Lava.
 1. Pippi Longstocking in 1945 has a really quite good description of the game, though without the lava.
 Probably not the earliest.
 Lava doesn't seem to show up until the 50's.
 1. What you thought of as "three-ball bowling" is really ["Candlepin Bowling"](https://en.wikipedia.org/wiki/Candlepin_bowling), and is a Maritimes and New England specific variant.

 ## LEGO
 1. [Illegal LEGO techniques](https://youtu.be/PpZjHV1n6Hg) are those that are either too fragile to stay together, or that stress the parts.
 LEGO sets avoid using these techniques for obvious reasons.
-An excellent example is stuffing plates inbetween studs.
+An excellent example is stuffing plates in-between studs.
 1. Amusingly, there's [one such technique](https://youtu.be/jWtZUzkvQ2E?t=60) that's nearly identical to a legal technique.
 Its illegality comes down to the `LEGO` logo on normal bricks compared to technic bricks (it adds a slight amount of height).